 Most new drivers go through three phases in their development before they become the best driver they can be.
 Some do it faster than others while some unfortunately stop developing before they reach the final phase.

 It is normal to behave a little immaturely or to blindly rely on traffic rules when you are a new driver, but the goal is to develop as quickly as into a responsible and considerate driver.
+An important part of this is being able to assess your own ability realistically and adapt your driving to your limitations.

 There are still many things to learn after getting your driver's licence